 The programme aims to raise aspirations, increase expectations, and use group music-making as a way of developing the following skills and attributes in its participants: communication (namely listening, teamwork and respect), confidence and self-worth, creative problem solving, adaptability and perseverance.

-Other workshops and outreach activities range from a community choir to performances throughout the community, extending the reach of In Harmony throughout the local community to include adults and older children.
-In Harmony participants all take part in workshops and performances with musicians from the Orchestra and Chorus of Opera North throughout the academic year, study themes from Opera North’s programme within the school curriculum, and attend at least one of the company’s productions every year.
+In Harmony participants take part in workshops and performances with musicians from the Orchestra and Chorus of Opera North throughout the academic year, study themes from Opera North’s programme within the school curriculum, and attend at least one of the company’s productions every year.
 All participants perform to family and friends on a termly basis.

 The In Harmony programme continues to be an essential ingredient in ensuring the future success of our pupils.
 It continues to define our identity and ethos, and enriches the social, moral, spiritual and cultural aspects of our curriculum in a way that no other project can match.
 It has brought communities together and acts as the unifying thread in the tapestry of our ongoing achievements.
 Levels of parental engagement have soared over the term of the project and relationships across our school communities are fantastic.
 My pupils exude pride and passion for the In Harmony programme.
 Long may it continue to change lives for the better.

 — Andy Gamble, Executive Headteacher, Low Road and Windmill Music Federation

 In Harmony is a national initiative that aims to inspire and transform the lives of children, their families and wider communities through school and community-based orchestral music-making.
-The programme, funded by the Department for Education and Arts Council England, has ongoing projects in Lambeth and Liverpool, Newcastle and Gateshead, Nottingham, and Telford and Stoke in addition to In Harmony Opera North.
+The programme, funded by the Department for Education and Arts Council England, has ongoing projects in Lambeth, Liverpool, Newcastle Gateshead, Nottingham, and Telford and Stoke in addition to In Harmony Opera North.